oeway/slides/2022/i2k-2022-bioengine-workshop.md

-I2K 2022
+From Images to Knowledge Conference - 2022

 ## Web- and AI-powered Bioimage Analysis with the BioEngine

 Wei OUYANG

-SciLifeLab | KTH Royal Institute of Technology
+SciLifeLab | KTH Royal Institute of Technology, Stockholm
 -----
 ## Overview
  * Introduction to the BioEngine